easycoder/easycoder.github.io/resources/md/home.md

 After that it's time to add an ~ec~ script to your web page.
 The links /SIDEBAR/ include examples that should help you understand what you need to add to your website.
 If you need further help you can contact us in our [Slack](https://easycoder-software.slack.com/) channel.
 Don't be afraid to ask; everybody was a beginner once.

-All the source code for EasyCoder is in our repository.
-Go to [Github](https://github.com) and search for "easycoder".
+All of the source code of this website can be found in the [EasyCoder Repository](https:github.com/easycoder/easycoder.github.io).